Equine Canada Level 2 Coach specializing in

 Why "Classical Dressage" ?

 So much of the foundation of what we do today in our competitive dressage comes out of the work of the old masters.
-So often though, what is witnessed within the competition ring is a corruption of these methods.
+At times though, what is witnessed within the competition ring is a corruption of these methods.
 This corruption is not, I believe, intended by most riders but rather is the result of a misinterpretation of the essence of dressage.
-When understood and correctly practised, the work we do with our horses should be beautiful in both the schooling arena and the competition ring.
+When understood and correctly practiced, the work we do with our horses should be beautiful in both the schooling arena and the competition ring.

 Ideally, there should be no difference between Classical Dressage and dressage in competition.
 When trainers regularly resort to the use of tools such as draw reins, chambons, martingales or the premature introduction of the double bridle they have moved away from the classical correctness of dressage.
 When horses are being ridden in prolonged tension, with obvious signs of stress, fear or resistance this is again, very incorrect.
 These methods do not respect the natural balance of the horse.
 The purpose of a dressage test is to present a horse in his or her appropriate stage of training - the training at all levels must show a horse in balance through lightness, ease of responsiveness to the aids and brilliance of movement.
 This is always within the capacity of the individual animal with which we are working.
 As the training advances, so too does the balance, suppleness and engagement of the horse.